Road Scenes Segmentation Across Different Domains by Disentangling Latent Representations

 \subsection{Latent Norm Alignment Constraint}

-The last constraint we propose acts on the norm of source and target feature vectors.
-In particular, we promote the extraction of latent representations with uniform norm values across domains.
-Our objective is twofold.
-First, we aim at increasing the classification confidence during target prediction, similarly to what achieved by adaptation strategies based on entropy minimization over the output space \cite{vu2019advent}.
-Second, we assist the perpendicularity loss by reducing the number of domain-specific feature channels exploited to perform classification.
-We argue, in fact, that by forcing the network to produce consistent feature norms, we reduce the number of channel activations switched on for only one of the two domains, as they would cause norm discrepancies.
+This loss term is computed exploiting source and target feature vector norms.
+More in detail, we enforce norm consistency between the latent representations extracted from the two domains.
+This has two objectives: firstly, we aim at an improved classification confidence on target predictions, as done by adaptation techniques using entropy minimization in the output space \cite{vu2019advent}.
+Secondly, we assist the perpendicularity constraint by reducing the number of domain-specific feature channels used by the network for classification.
+Thirdly, we reduce the number channels enabled only on one of the domains, which would lead to norm misalignment.
 Moreover, to reduce the possible decrease in norm value during the alignment process, we introduce a regularization term that promotes norm increase.
 Differently from \cite{barbato2021latent}, here the norm objective is encoded as a relative difference with a regularization term inversely proportional to the norm value.
 This allows to obtain a value-independent loss where norm values higher than the target are less discouraged.
 Moreover, we introduce a \textit{norm filtering} strategy to reduce the negative effects a careless increase in norm could imply.
 In particular, we suppress low channel activations, stopping the gradient flow through them and preventing the norm alignment procedure to increase their value, in contrast to what source supervision indicates.
 Formally, we define the loss term as:

-where $\bar{f}_s$ is the mean of the feature vector norms computed from source samples in the previous optimization step, $\Delta_f$ dictates the regularization strength (experimentally tuned to $0.1$) and $\mathcal{F}^{s,t}_{*}$ is a thresholded version of $\mathcal{F}^{s,t}$ where we set to $0$ the low-activated channels of each feature vector, stopping the gradient propagation:
+where $\bar{f}_s$ is the average source vector norm (extracted in the previous optimization step), $\Delta_f$ dictates the regularization strength (experimentally tuned to $0.1$) and $\mathcal{F}^{s,t}_{*}$ is a thresholded version of $\mathcal{F}^{s,t}$ where we set to $0$ the low-activated channels of each feature vector, stopping the gradient propagation: